Len Williams (Canadian football)

-Len Williams is a former Canadian Football League quarterback.
+Len Williams (born October 29, 1971) is a former Canadian Football League quarterback.

 After playing his college football at Northwestern University, Williams played 17 games with the Las Vegas Posse in 1994, completing 80 of 138 passes for 1222 yards, 10 touchdowns and 8 interceptions.
 He also rushed for 86 yards and one touchdown.
 He played one season for the Calgary Stampeders.